 “We’re thrilled with the amount of money we raised, which will go towards funding our services for people in Derbyshire who are facing the everyday challenges of living with a visual impairment.
 We specialise in personal, face-to-face services to help blind and partially sighted adults and children be independent.

 “Without the support of local businesses the day would not have been so successful, so we are very grateful to our main sponsor, TC Harrison Ford Derby, as well as the companies which donated prizes and items for sale on the day.”

 The overall winner of the Best Dressed Duck was first-time entrant Stacey’s Bakery in Heanor, with Dinghy Duck.
 The Ilkeston-based baker donated cakes and Ey Up Mi Duck biscuits to sell at the race, and entered a duck from each of its four branches.
 They won a round of golf for four, courtesy of Breadsall Priory, and a bottle of champagne donated by Smith Partnership Solicitors.

-Winners in six categories for Best Dressed Duck were each awarded a trophy.
+Winners in six categories for Best Dressed Duck were each awarded a trophy, donated for the event by Midland Trophies of Derby.
 They were:

 Small Business: Dinghy Duck, Stacey’s Bakery

 Health and Wellbeing: The Wizard of Oz Ducks (Dorothy, Scarecrow, Tin Man and Lion) by Richmond Village, Aston-on-Trent